ogud/DS-Maintain/CDS-maintain.md

 initial trust setup and removal of trust anchor.
 This document addresses both these omissions.

-Changing a domains DNSSEC status can be a complicated matter involving many parties.
+Changing a domain's DNSSEC status can be a complicated matter involving muliple unrelated parties.
 Some of these parties, such as the DNS operator, might not even be known by all organisations involved.
-The inability to enable or disable DNSSEC via in-band signalling is seen as a problem or liability that prevents some DNSSEC adoption at large scale.
-This document adds a method for in-band signalling of DNSSEC status changes.
+The inability to disable DNSSEC via in-band signalling is seen as a problem or liability that prevents some DNSSEC adoption at large scale.
+This document adds a method for in-band signalling of this DNSSEC status changes.

 Initial trust is considered a much harder problem, this document will seek to clarify and simplify the initial acceptance policy.